 Use of home for business

 Some tax relief is available if part of a home is used part of the time solely for the purpose of the business.
 A flat rate deduction can be claimed instead of recording the actual expenditure on running a home (such as heat, light power, telephone and broadband costs) and calculating a business use proportion.
 The business use proportion may be quite low and thus give a limited amount of relief.
-However, HMRC has recently stated that where private use of telephone/internet costs does not form a significant proportion of the service use, they will accept that the full amount of expenditure can be claimed.
+However, HM Revenue & Customs has recently stated that where private use of telephone/internet costs does not form a significant proportion of the service use, they will accept that the full amount of expenditure can be claimed.

 If the flat rate is chosen the rates are: